The Monster NTune headphones are a very good pair of headphones that offer excellent sound and true value for the money.

-Everything else is for naught if the sound quality isn’t up to snuff.
-And while the 40 mm sound drivers are excellent when it comes to instrument separation, they’re also extremely bass-heavy.
+Everything else is useless if the sound quality isn’t up to snuff.
+And while the 40 mm sound drivers are great when it comes to instrument separation, they’re also extremely bass-heavy.

 Of course, this is not an oversight – it’s a feature!
 This makes the NTune headphones excellent for gaming and modern music genres that are bass-heavy.
 On top of that, the passive noise canceling on these headsets is very good.
 They noticeably mute outside noises even when they aren’t playing anything, so if you like to completely tune out the outside world when listening to music or immersing yourself in video games these headphones will not leave you wanting.

 Nevertheless, know that the base can get a bit overwhelming when used for other things.
 So if what you’re looking for is a more faithful sound reproduction with cleaner vocals then it’s best to steer clear of the Monster NTune.

 But what makes the NTune headphones truly one of the best budget solutions out there is their cost-efficiency.
 Believe it or not, the MSRP for these headphones is just short of $170.
 It’s debatable whether they were ever worth that much, but you can now find them for as little as $40 on certain sites like Amazon.

 One thing to note, however, is that this will vary depending on the color, with some versions like ‘dark titanium’ being much closer to the MSRP.
 Still, that one’s an exception; most versions hover around the $50-60 mark.
 So if you opt for one of these or ones that are even cheaper, you’re essentially getting decent mid-range headphones for around a third of what they’re worth.